ibi/wf-extension-tutorial/README.md

 https://bl.ocks.org/d3noob/183abfcee0670fa49998afc695a8f5ad

-NOTE: This tutorial is using the WF Extension API v2.0 (WebFOCUS v8204 and up); most of the concepts apply to v1.0 of the API but not all the helper functions and objects mentioned will be available.
+NOTE: This tutorial is using the WF Extension API v2.0 (WebFOCUS® v8204 and up); most of the concepts apply to v1.0 of the API but not all the helper functions and objects mentioned will be available.

 ## Audience ##

 This tutorial is geared towards people who are well versed in javascript and various web development tools such as Visual Code, Chrome Dev Tools, and git.

-It is highly recommended to play around with some of the other extensions in WebFOCUS InfoAssist or Designer to get a better understanding of how the UIs align with aspects of an extension.
+It is highly recommended to play around with some of the other extensions in WebFOCUS® InfoAssist or Designer to get a better understanding of how the UIs align with aspects of an extension.

 ## Step 1: Setting up a Dev Environment ##

-To streamline the development process, it is recommended to create a stand-alone dev environment to start the wrapping of your  **JS Viz** vs. having to develop within the WebFOCUS environment.
+To streamline the development process, it is recommended to create a stand-alone dev environment to start the wrapping of your  **JS Viz** vs. having to develop within the WebFOCUS® environment.

 Download the project template provided in this git repository as a starting point.